Dutch name: Surnames

 There is a great variety of Dutch surnames (over 100,000), partly because of an influx due to a forced official registration of surnames in 1811, hence there have been few generations in which names could become extinct.
 In practice, the great majority of Dutch people had family surnames for centuries, and the adoption of new names was limited to some Jewish citizens and some people in rural communities in the north east of the country.

 There is a persistent myth that some Dutch citizens, as a way of protest, chose humorous names during the forced registration.
 Examples often given are Naaktgeboren ("born naked") or Zondervan ("without surname").
 However these names are in fact far older; Naaktgeboren for example is from the German Nachgeboren (born after the father was deceased, also one of the origins of the name Posthumus).

 Many Dutch surnames originated from different personal qualities, geographical locations, and occupations.
 However, Dutch names in English directories (e.g., reference lists of scientific papers) may be ordered on the full name including all prefixes (Van Rijn would be ordered under 'V'), partly because many Dutch emigrant families to English-speaking countries have had their prefixes capitalized for them, such as Martin Van Buren or Steve Van Dyck, and normal practice in English is to order on the first capitalized element.

-The particle "de" is found as a prefix to many Dutch surnames, as in for instance "de Wit", "de Bruyn" and "de Kock"; this is generally understood to mean "the" as in "the White", "the Brown" and "the Cook" in the examples.
-The particle "van" may be a calque of the French "de", meaning "of" and was originally only taken by nobles; examples include "van Gent", "van Bern" and "van den Haag", referring to "of Ghent", "of Berne" and "of the Hague", respectively.
+The particle de is found as a prefix to many Dutch surnames, as in for instance de Wit, de Bruyn and de Kock; this is generally understood to mean "the" as in "the White", "the Brown" and "the Cook" in the examples.
+The particle van may be a calque of the French de, meaning "of" and was originally only taken by nobles; examples include van Gent, van Bern and van den Haag, meaning "of Ghent", "of Berne" and "of the Hague", respectively.